tofflos/maven-reproducible-builds/helloworld/README.md

 }
 ```

 Package the application as an executable.
 Note that support for reproducible builds is implemented at the plugin level.
-You are free to whatever version of Maven you have installed but need to ensure that the plugins used by the project are recent enough to support reproducible builds.
+You are free to use whatever version of Maven you have installed but need to ensure that the plugins used by the project are recent enough to support reproducible builds.
 For the maven-jar-plugin this support was added in 3.2.0.
 ```XML
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>